AlexColmer/docker-theory/README.md

 ```
 run `docker build -t <docker hub name>/<image name> .` to build you service.

-if successfull when runnning the command `docker push <repo name>/<name of image>` then you should see this
+if sucessfull when running the command `docker push <repo name>/<name of image>` then you should see this
 ![Alt text](images/MyWebsite.png)

 to get the app working you need to write in this code